Planning and booking your surf coaching trip

-WiFi available on most of our trips.
+WiFi available on some of our trips.
 Please check the ‘about your boat’ section to to confirm whether this is the case for your trip.
 Where WiFi is available, please bare in mind this is on a boat in the middle of the Indian Ocean so don’t expect the same service you are used to at home.

 Am I expected to tip?

 Like a growing number of businesses, Renegade Surf Travel does not accept tips due to the pressure and unfairness that tipping puts on customers and staff.